AlexSteiner30/Gemini-Sight/README.md

 ## Backend

-Gemin-Eye functions thanks to two different web sockets, one written in JavaScript and the other in Dart.
+Gemini Sight functions thanks to two different web sockets, one written in JavaScript and the other in Dart.
 This setup provides additional security and separates the two main background tasks.
 This concept is visualized in the following sketch:

 <h1 align="center">
  <img src="resources/backend.png?raw=true" style="height: 80%; width:80%; align:center">